 1 to 5

-Lust may be causing you a few problems in your life and you probably have more of it than most people.
-You may or may not be a sexaholic or suffer from sexual addiction.
-Talk to someone in SA or attend a meeting to see if you identify with the problem at all.
+Lust may be causing you a few problems in your life and you may experience more of it than most people.
+You may or may not suffer from sexual addiction.
+It may be worth talking to someone in SA or attending a few meetings to see if you identify with the problem.

 5 to 10